-Canvas contains, among other items, the course syllabus, assignment schedule, and information on the TAs' office hours and office and recitation locations.
+Canvas contains, among other items, the course syllabus, assignment schedule, and information on the TAs' office hours and locations.
 We will make the lecture notes for each class available on Canvas by the day preceding the day of the class.